zxc916684603/ecs/intl.en-US/Security/Security groups/Manage security group rules.md

 ## Import security group rules {#section_udj_zyy_lgb .section}

-1. Log on to the [ECS console](https://ecs.console.aliyun.com/#/home).
+1. Log on to the [ECS console](https://ecs.console.aliyun.com/?spm=a2c4g.11186623.2.11.bbdc2e95uqPijv#/home).
-2. Log on to the [ECS console](https://partners-intl.aliyun.com/login-required#/ecs).
-3. In the left-side navigation pane, click Security Groups.
+2. In the left-side navigation pane, click Security Groups.
-4. Select the target region.
+3. Select the target region.

     **Note:** You can import security group rules from different regions.

-5. On the Security Groups page, locate the target security group, and then click **Add Rules** in the **Actions** column.
+4. On the Security Groups page, locate the target security group, and then click **Add Rules** in the **Actions** column.
-6. Click Import Rules.
+5. Click Import Rules.
-7. Select the target JSON file.
+6. Select the target JSON file.
 You can preview the rules in the file.

     The preview displays the following information: